 HMI (human-machine interaction/interface) solutions comprise various individual services that are configured, combined and controlled differently depending on the use case.
-They include, for example, language processing in combination with artificial intelligence (conversational AI – a type of AI that can converse naturally with humans).
+They include, for example, language processing in combination with artificial intelligence (conversational AI & Generative AI – a type of AI that can converse naturally with humans).
 Typically, a variety of services and platforms, to which further services are added, are available for HMI solutions.

 New forms of interaction for rail passengers and personnel

 HMI technology is changing how we communicate and interact with computers.
-Conversational AI, 3D animation and VR/AR are some of the approaches used.
+Conversational AI, Generative AI, 3D animation and VR/AR are some of the approaches used.
 The fields of activity and business units of DB and other mobility and logistics providers also benefit.
 This enables us to create value-adding, innovative, usage-centric interfaces for our passengers at stations and in passenger transport, our contact centres, and operations and maintenance.

 Practical use cases for the railway:

 By translating natural language directly into equally natural voice output, we save money that would otherwise be spent on language courses in cross-border passenger and freight transport and offer train drivers thanks to the application KITT natural real-time communication with operations centres across language barriers.

 Automated passenger support